asoulet/superficiality/README.md

 ### Simulate a KG distribution

 To simulate a simplified knowledge graph, it is possible to use two Java classes:
-`SynthesisMonoPropertyTest` : It allows to fix all the parameters for generating a synthetic relationship (exponent `ALPHA`, number of facts `COUNT`, attachment probability `BETA`)
+`mbg.SynthesisMonoPropertyTest` : It allows to fix all the parameters for generating a synthetic relationship (exponent `ALPHA`, number of facts `COUNT`, attachment probability `BETA`)
-`SynthesisMultiPropertyTest`: It allows to simulate `NUMBER` relationships having the same properties (exponent `ALPHA`, number of facts `COUNT`, attachment probability `BETA`) taking into account a given superficiality `SUPERFICIALITY`
+`mbg.SynthesisMultiPropertyTest`: It allows to simulate `NUMBER` relationships having the same properties (exponent `ALPHA`, number of facts `COUNT`, attachment probability `BETA`) taking into account a given superficiality `SUPERFICIALITY`

 Remarks:
 * The parameters of the Java MBG class are taken into account.